peteroupc/encoding/docs/PeterO.DataIO.md

 <b>Exceptions:</b>

  * System.ArgumentNullException:
-The parameter <i>input</i>
-is null.
+The parameter "input" is null. .

 ### ToWriter

     public static PeterO.IWriter ToWriter(
         this PeterO.IByteWriter output);

 Wraps a byte writer (one that only implements a ReadByte method) to a writer (one that also implements a three-parameter Read method.)In the .NET implementation, this method is implemented as an extension method to any object implementing IByteWriter and can be called as follows:  `output.ToWriter()` .
-If the object's class already has a ToWriter method with the same arameters, that method takes precedence over this extension method.
+If the object's class already has a ToWriter method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>